connormeaton/connormeaton.github.io/_posts/2021-01-20-where-is-nuance-going.md

 -	I understand that we should invest more time, resources, and passion into problems like malaria and soil erosion than we do space exploration.
 I also understand the utility of inter-planetary travel for the long-term flourishing of humanity.

 I really don’t think any of the statements above should be controversial, but I understand why some would read them as such.
 It seems like reasons I posited above have really turned up our outrage dials and turned down our nuance dials.
-I really hope there is a solution to this problem, because the very nature of shared-reality (something we’ve always taken for granted) rests upon it.
+I really hope there is a solution to this problem, because the very nature of shared-reality (again, something we’ve always taken for granted) rests upon it.

-I also hope that there is a more efficient solution than conversation, which is analogous to saying that planting a pinecone is a sufficient solution to deforestation.
+I also hope that there is a more efficient solution to this than conversation, which is analogous to saying that planting a pinecone is a sufficient solution to deforestation.
 If anyone out there in this cold and weird internet void has any ideas, let me know.